Why You Need Success Rituals

 “Success is not an act, but a habit.”

 I’m one of nine children, and the last of three still living at home.
-The only siblings left are my teenage sisters; my baby brother Jake just got a big-boy job directing a government agency in northern California.
+The only siblings left are my teenage sisters; my brother Jake just got a big-boy job directing a government agency in northern California.
 But he’s been out of the house for four years anyway.

 I wake up and regret that my life is so ordinary.
 Why can’t I be more like my little brother, or any of my brothers?
 They’ve all graduated college and found success in their careers.
 Here I am squabbling over bathroom duties with my little sisters, and hoping Mom cooks something good tonight